 Need Help with Charges?
 Call Our Texas Criminal Defense Lawyers

 Texting and driving charges in Texas are serious and you should not try to fight them on your own.
-If you have been charged, call our Webster, TX criminal defense lawyers at Scott M. Brown & Associates.
+If you have been charged, call our League City, TX criminal defense lawyers at Scott M. Brown & Associates.
 We know the defenses to use that will give you the best chance of beating these charges.
 Call us today at (281) 612-7994 to learn more about how we can help.